Pily28/Pily28/README.md

 <br/>

 Welcome to my GitHub!
 I'm Priscilla, a software engineering student.
-When I am not studying or programming, I used to travel to different places and putting in practice my another love that is photograpgy , also very interested in knowing or learning languages , I'm very friendly by the way
+When I am not studying or programming, I used to travel to different places and putting in practice my another love that is photography , also very interested in knowing or learning languages , I'm very friendly by the way

 ### 🥰 I'm currently learning
 - React and getting more knowledge or brushing up my Front End software developer skills